Periapsis/aphelion/README.md

 ## Subspace
 The first versions of this game will be based around the existing game subspace.
 However aphelion will not be a drop-in replacement, the architecture of that game conflicts with our goals.
 Most or all of the gameplay of subspace will be supported, but will be implemented in different ways.

+## License
+This project is released under the GNU Affero General Public License version 3 with classpath exception.
+The classpath exception gives you permission to link this library/application with independent modules to produce an executable, regardless of the license terms of these independent modules (see LICENSE.txt for more details).
+Without this exception the AGPL license would force you to use a GPL compatible license for any module that is merely linked with or loaded by aphelion.